mariadb-operator/mariadb-operator/docs/STORAGE.md

 # Storage

-> [!WARNING]
+> [!NOTE]
 > This documentation applies to `mariadb-operator` version >= v0.0.26

-This operator gives you flexibility to define the storage that will back your `/var/lib/mysql` data directoty mounted by `MariaDB`.
+This operator gives you flexibility to define the storage that will back the `/var/lib/mysql` data directoty mounted by `MariaDB`.

 ## Configuration